All Things Ops

-Elias is VP for North America at Checkmk.
+Elias is Director of International and Indirect Business at tribe29.
 He comes from a strategy consulting background, but has been an entrepreneur for the better part of the last 10 years.
 In his spare time, he likes to do triathlon.

 Music by Ströme, used by permission

 ‚Panta Rhei‘ written by Mario Schoenhofer